When FSB won the coveted EIG LaunchPad award for best start-up back in 2008, it was the beginning of an amazing journey for us.

 By the end of 2018 an extra 100 million people are predicted to be playing on mobile devices, which will account for 40% of all transactions.
 But mobile technology hasn’t only changed where and the how people are accessing sports betting sites, it has also dramatically affected the way those sites are being designed.

-The modern sportsbook needs to adaptable enough to use across channels and devices.
+The modern online sportsbook software needs to adaptable enough to use across channels and devices.
 For anyone coming into the market with a new sportsbook – or for the operator looking to relaunch – if you aren’t 100% sure the site will be suited to modern mobile sports betting, stop right there.

 And finally, flexibility is key.
 We understand that some of our clients need a fully-managed service.
 Others prefer to take control of certain elements.
 But above all we know that for any licensee, whether they are a media company, a sporting body, or a gaming operator, the modern sportsbook needs to offer cutting edge trading services, marketing support, CMS tools, fast accurate results, live data feeds, and mobile app development.